The Surface Pro X's Slim Pen charges in your keyboard case

 Microsoft's extra-slim Surface Pro X doesn't really have a place for a pen on its side, so how do you keep it with you?
 By tucking it into your keyboard case.
-The company has unveiled a Surface Slim Pen that tucks into a space on the Type Cover for both storage and charging -- it's in a secure yet unintrusive place until you need it.
+The company has unveiled a Slim Pen that tucks into a space on the Type Cover for both storage and charging -- it's in a secure yet unintrusive place until you need it.
 And it's a fully functional pen, too, with angle recognition (you can shade an image by laying the pen almost flat) and an eraser.

 Sponsored Links

-It's not clear just yet if the Slim Pen will be available separately, although the Surface Pro X will be available on November 5th for $999.
-It's also not the only product that will support the new stylus.
-Next year's dual-screen Surface Neo will also support the pen, including a magnetic area on the back to hold the peripheral when you aren't using it.
+There's no mention that the Slim Pen will be available separately, although the Surface Pro X will be available on November 5th for $999.
+It's not the only product that will support the new stylus, at least.
+Next year's dual-screen Surface Neo will also include the pen, placing a magnetic area on the back to hold the peripheral when you aren't using it.

 Follow all the latest news from Microsoft's Surface event here!